Edinburgh is known far and wide as Scotland's capital. This amazing

 Glencoe is one of the most recommendable places to visit on the way

-trip from Edinburgh.
-The landscapes, with impressive trees, hills
+Loch Ness day trip from Edinburgh.
+The landscapes, with impressive trees, hills and lakes everywhere

 It's a memorial to remember the British commandos that participated